 - Located in the heart of the city, it’s easiest to get here on foot.

-- If you’re coming by car, be aware that parking can be difficult in Zadar’s historic center.
+- If you come by car, be aware that parking can be difficult in Zadar’s historic center.
 We recommend the nearest parking lot, ideally located near the picturesque Port of Foša, where the Riva begins.
-From there, it’s just a 5-minute walk to the park.
+From here, it’s just a 5-minute walk to the park.

 Public transport access